This growing collection of artefacts is a personal response connecting to people, places and experiences.

 Last year (2024) I spent an idyllic week in Anglesey with Paul and our 3 dogs, Monty, Olly and Scout.
 It was late summer, sunny with blue skies.
 We walked on the beach, swam, licked ice creams, collected shells, all very wonderful and yet I dare say commonplace.

-Red Wharf Bay reflects the beachy, ice cream colours and incorporates the collected shells.
+Red Wharf Bay is a souvenir, it reflects the beachy, ice cream colours and incorporates the collected shells.
 The mirrored top is there to capture blue sky.

 please scroll down to see more images